gitfrosh/minako/README.md

 # minako

-> minako is a super lightweight and basic CMS
+> minako is a super lightweight headless CMS

-> data is stored in a json file: headless and without database
+> data is stored in a json file which makes it a flat-file CMS

 > API-first! minako provides a REST API for your frontends to consume your posts